Giant List of Facebook Groups for Entrepreneurs and Startups

 If you go to Facebook and type "entrepreneur" into the search bar, and then click the Groups filter, you'll be presented with a list of all of the Facebook groups that meet your search criteria.

-Value of a Facebook Page
+Value Of A Facebook Page

 There are a couple of additional filters that you may or may not have in effect as well.